ubirch/ubirch-client-go/README.md

 The response body consists of either an error message, or a JSON map with

 - the requested data hash,
-- the UPP, which contains that data hash and was retrieved from the UBIRCH backend by the client,
+- the UPP, which contains the requested data hash and was retrieved from the UBIRCH backend by the client,
 - the UUID of the device from which the data originated,
 - the public key of that device, which was used to verify the signature of the retrieved UPP
 - *possibly:* a description of an occurred error (**the `error`-key is only present in case an error occurred**)